 We collect you from your location in Jerusalem, and transfer you across the border to Queen Alia International Airport (QAIA).

-Use the standard Border Service Shuttle Bus of the day to cross the no man’s land between the terminals.
+Board the first standard Border Service Shuttle Bus of the day to cross the no man’s land between the terminals.

-Arrive at the Jordanian terminal and complete security checks, immigration and customs.
+After exiting the bus at the Jordanian terminal, complete security checks, immigration and customs.

-Meet your driver at the rest house and depart to the airport.
+Meet your Jordanian driver outside the terminal, and depart to the airport.

 Arrive at Queen Alia International Airport.

-Please note, this is only an example and times can vary according to various factors (e.g. how busy the border crossing is, security procedures, etc.).
-Because of these possible delays we advice you to allow for a minimum of 12 hours time between your pick up in Jerusalem and scheduled flight departure.
+Please note, this is only an example and times can vary according to various factors (e.g. how busy the border crossing is, security procedures, traffic on the way etc.).
+Because of these possible delays we advice you to allow for a minimum of 12 hours time between your pick up in Jerusalem and scheduled flight departure at QAIA.

 Using VIP Service